Legitcode/ReactJSNews/posts/2015-02-07-using-tdd-with-reactjs.md

 ---
 layout: post
-title:  Using Test Driven Development with React.js to Add Multi-Select to the Drag and Drop Component
+title:  "Using Test Driven Development with React.js to Add Multi-Select to the Drag and Drop Component"
 date: 2015-02-07 23:27
 published: true
 categories: react